JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 1. Introduction

-The 7th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 4th Forum on Languages in South China (or FoLiSC-4) will be organised by Jyutdict Editorial Board.
+The 7th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 4th Forum on Languages in South China (or FoLiSC-4) was organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: 10 August 2024 (Saturday)
 - Time: 13:20pm - 18:00pm (HKT, UTC+8)